raramayo/Rodolfo_Aramayo/docs/02_research.md

 # **Research**

-My current research primarily focuses on understanding the organization, distribution, and comparison of information in Biological Systems.
-Our work encompasses two key levels of
+My research focuses on understanding how information is organized, distributed, and compared in biological systems.
+Our work encompasses two key levels of investigation:
-investigation:

-## **Molecular Genetics:**
-We employ the filamentous fungus _Neurospora crassa_ as a model organism to uncover and comprehend the intricate molecular components responsible for sequence-based comparisons between homologous chromosomes, leading to the initiation of Meiotic Silencing, a phenomenon driven by RNA-mediated processes.
-Currently, our primary focus centers on the exploration of whether genes recognized for their significance in Meiotic Transvection/Silencing also contribute to the occurrence of Repeat Induced Point Mutation (RIP) phenomena.
+1. **Exploring the digitization** of the information present in DNA, RNA, and proteins, and how this can be used at detecting reciprocal mutations and sequence differences between related genomes.
+2. **Using *Neurospora crassa* as a model organism**, we areidentifying molecular players involved in sequence-based comparison between homologous chromosomes.

 ## **Computational Analysis:**
 We are developing novel computational pipelines dedicated to detecting